noblockhit/sbNative/README.md

 ## Chapter 1: debugging
-All of the neccessary dependencies are located or imported in the `debugtools.py` file.
+All of the necessary dependencies are located or imported in the `debugtools.py` file.

   - `switchTerminalStacking`.
 Terminal stacking is a method for compressing logged information into a single line if possible.
     Ex: